Project Description

 There is a story of an employee at Kent State University gathering black squirrels from Canada and releasing them on campus.
 Because of this reintroduction, black squirrels have repopulated parts of northeast Ohio.
 The entire population of black squirrels is not due to this Kent State University experiment.

 The truth is that before Europeans settled in America, black squirrels were the majority.
-Their black pigmentation, which is a mutated gene, helped them camouflage themselves into the deep, old growth forests that once existed in America.
-Nowadays this habitat is pretty non-existant.
-Black squirrels dominate in the northern regions, where their black fur hold in more heat that the lighter grey varieties of squirrel.
+Their black pigmentation, a mutated gene, helped them camouflage themselves into the deep, old-growth forests that once existed in America.
+Nowadays, this habitat is pretty non-existent.
+Black squirrels dominate in the northern regions, where their black fur holds in more heat than the lighter grey varieties of squirrels.

 Grey Squirrel

 The native grey squirrel is the most dominant species in America.
 It is prolific and adaptable.
-The species has even spread to Europe where they are considered an invasive species.
+The species has even spread to Europe, where they are considered invasive.
 Grey squirrels make nests in tree crotches with dry leaves and twigs.
 They also nest inside attics and wall voids.
 Grey squirrels are most active early in the morning and at twilight.
 They are less active during the heat of the day.

 Grey squirrels have a lot of interesting qualities about them.
-They are one of the only mammals capable of descending down trees face first.
+They are one of the only mammals capable of descending trees face first.
 They store their food in multiple small caches.
-In one year, one grey squirrel can hide food in over 1000 locations.
-Obviously, grey squirrels have excellent memory.
+One grey squirrel can hide food in over 1000 locations in one year.
+Grey squirrels have excellent memory.

 Grey squirrels can even be deceptive.
 If they feel like they are being watched, they will go through the process of making a cache, but they seal it up with the food still in their mouth.
 Not many people see animals as living, thinking organisms.
 Grey squirrels prove that animals think.